xomicloud/xomi/README.md

 - `createAccount()`
 - `resetPassword()`

 There are three functions relating to managing accounts.
 Together they provide an alternative to the usual browser based OAuth flow for authentication.
+For more information see the [Ajax Account Management tutorial](https://developers.xomi.cloud/tutorial/ajax-account-management).

 * The `signIn()` function takes `configuration`, `emailAddressOrUsername`, `password` and `callback` arguments: